week of May 18th, 2025

 This Week’s Lectionary Scripture

-Today is the fourth Sunday of the Easter season.
+Today is the fifth Sunday of the Easter season.
 The Easter season continues for fifty days and concludes with the Day of Pentecost.

 This Week’s Text from Sharing in Community of Christ